AlbertGallegoJimenez/SEATool/README.md

 <!-- USAGE -->
 ## Usage

 For further details on how to run the different tools that make up the toolbox, a step-by-step guide is detailed [here](https://arcg.is/ez9KK0).
+The example for testing the tool is available in the [example](https://github.com/AlbertGallegoJimenez/shoreline-evolution-tool/tree/main/example) folder of the repository.

 <div align="center">
 <a href="https://arcg.is/ez9KK0">